JonnyDavison/daily_sales/README.md

 ### [Visit Live Site](https://daily-sales.herokuapp.com/) / [Visit Repository](https://github.com/JonnyDavison/daily_sales)

 Daily Sales is a Code Institute Full-stack development program project built in Python.
-Made with the food indusrty in particular independant restaurants and food stores in mind.
-Providing a quick and simple analysis to track daily trends and store these in google sheets to refeclt on over time.
+Made with the food industry, in particular independent restaurants and food stores, in mind.
+Providing a quick and simple analysis to track daily trends and store these in google sheets to reflect on over time.

-![Daily Sales app image](assets/images/dsfullterminal.webp) Visit the live site Here.
+![Daily Sales app image](assets/images/dsfullterminal.webp)
-(link)

 [Back to top ⇧](#daily-sales)
 ## CONTENTS
  - [Project Overview](#project-overview)
     - [Project Goals](#project-goals)
 - [User Experience](#user-experience)